khaledmos3ad/jdogo/README.md

 The Code is still under Modification and testing and Modulation..
 Alot of features will be provided in Version 2.

+NOTE: This Version include flat Mapping only ..
+List, Set, Maps still not added to parsers but it will be included in the next Version

-Thanks for reading my Document
+Thanks for reading my Document .. feel free to participate me to build a strong API.

+My Contact: engkhaledmos3ad@gmail.com